robert/robert.github.com/_posts/2019-01-09-how-to-write-an-afl-wrapper-for-any-language.md

 If you have the choice then it will probably be easier to add runtime hooks to your language's interpreter than to modify its compiler, but you should feel happy using any approach that is available.

 We will use our hooks to write information about our program's execution path to afl's shared memory segment.
 We can't explicitly record the filename and line number of every line of code that is executed, because this would quickly get intractable for a program with thousands of files and millions of lines.
 Instead, when an "interesting" line of code runs (more on which below), we will increment a counter at a memory address given by a simple function of the current and previously recorded files and line numbers.
-The resulting *bitmap* can't be mapped back into an exact execution path, but afl is still smart enough to notice and interpret differences in bitmaps between different test cases.
+The resulting *bitmap* can't be mapped back into an exact execution path, but afl can still use it to notice and interpret differences in execution paths between different test cases.

 We may get some collisions - two different lines of code that map to the same memory location and increment the same counter.
 But afl's claim and bet is that as long as there aren't too many of them, these collisions won't materially impact its efficacy.